-- Identification of localised pathophysiology (perfusion, diffusion, metabolism) of diseased tissue.
+- Identification of localised pathophysiology including metabolism, diffusion, and perfusion of diseased tissue.

-- Theranostics combines targeted imaging, diagnosis and targeted therapy and enables the identification of heterogeneous and localised response to therapy, radiogenomics, and image-guided interventions.
+- Theranostics combines targeted imaging, diagnosis and targeted therapy and enables the identification of heterogeneous and localised responses to therapy, radiogenomics, and image-guided interventions.

 - Monitoring response to treatment and early identification of treatment responders and non-responders, identification of side effects and cost-effective therapies.